-Based on generational accounts and a simple welfare calculus, this paper studies two alternative scenarios of sustainable fiscal policy.
-A strategy of tax smoothing is found to successfully distribute the financial burden associated with population ageing across generations, but this happens at the cost of a sharp increase in public debt along the transition path.
-This can be avoided if a strategy of debt smoothing is followed, but this shifts the financial burden onto current generations.
+Based on generational accounts and a simple welfare calculus, this paper studies two alternative scenarios of sustainable fiscal policy in Denmark.
+A strategy of tax smoothing is found to provide a fairly even intergenerational distribution of the financial burden associated with population ageing.
+While tax smoothing causes a relatively sharp increase in public debt along the transition path, a strategy of debt smoothing is shown to pass a larger part of the financial burden onto current generations but without changing the intergenerational distribution profile in any dramatic way.
 A comparison based on a social welfare function indicates a marginal superiority of tax smoothing.
+JEL: E62, H66